exercism/research_experiment_1/exercises/python-1-b/README.md

 "NOVEMBER CHARLIE CHARLIE ONE SEVEN ZERO ONE DELTA"
 ```

 Next, we expect you to define a function `receive` that will take a NATO code word transmission formatted as described above and convert it back to a readable message.
 Because the phonetic alphabet is a lossy transmission format only the letters and digits from the original message will be included in the output.
-To avoid introducing ambiguity all whitespace will be stripped from the output and letters will be in uppercase.
+Additionally all whitespace will be stripped from the output and letters will be in uppercase.

 ```python
 >>> receive("HOTEL ECHO LIMA LIMA OSCAR WHISKEY OSCAR ROMEO LIMA DELTA")